tdveale/todo_list/README.md

 3. On the command line, navigate to to where you cloned the repository.
 4. Run the command: `docker compose up --build -d`
    1. This will set up the server and allow the frontend and backend to communicate.
-5. In a web browser navigate to http://localhost:3000 to view use the application!
+5. In a web browser navigate to http://localhost:3000 to use the application!